 If you have symptoms of seasonal affective disorder (SAD), don’t try to diagnose yourself.
-See a healthcare provider for a thorough evaluation.
+See your healthcare provider for a thorough evaluation.
 You may have another reason for your depression.
 Many times, seasonal affective disorder is part of a more complex mental health issue.

 Your provider may refer you to a psychiatrist or psychologist.
-These mental health professionals talk to you about your symptoms.
-They consider the pattern of symptoms and decide if you have seasonal depression or another mood disorder.
+These mental health professionals will ask you about your symptoms.
+They’ll consider your pattern of symptoms and decide if you have seasonal depression or another mood disorder.
 You may need to fill out a questionnaire to determine if you have SAD.

 What tests will I need to diagnose seasonal affective disorder (SAD)?

 There’s no blood test or scan to diagnose seasonal depression.
 Still, your provider may recommend testing to rule out other conditions that cause similar symptoms, including testing your thyroid to make sure it’s functioning properly.